 Because of the lack of rainfall this winter, the lakes haven’t risen either.
 This means that the water restrictions will continue for the time being.
 If you’d like to hear more about what the current water situation is, come to the City’s public library on April 10 where I’ll be giving a presentation regarding the current water situation and predictions for this summer!

-Read the water restriction information with all the details on the City’s water page.
+Read the water restriction information with all the details on the City’s Drought Restriction page.